There are no upcoming events.

 Classes are held at Vitello's E-Spot Lounge in Studio City, CA, from 10am - noon.
 The $12 fee includes breakfast and unlimited coffee.

 - October Surprise: “St. Louis Blues” at 10/23 ClassI was looking around for scores on the interwebs and happened upon artistshare.com, which among other great artists, features the recent Gil Evans project of composer and arranger Ryan Truesdale.
-At the August class we listened to Gil’s […]
+At the August class we listened to Gil’s “St. Louis Blues” from Old Wine, New […]

 - August 6th, 2015 ESG at Vitello’s: Duke, Gil and More.A great turnout to the reboot of the ESG!
 On August 6th we had about 45 composers, arrangers and other interested parties really getting into “Dim and Cresc in Blue” by Ellington.
-We also checked out Gil Evans’ “St. Louis […]
+We also checked out Gil Evans’ “St. Louis Blues” from his recording Old Wine, New […]

 Works Studied (including pre-2015 classes)